 Quickbooks Accounting Integration

 QuickBooks business accounting system is the #1 rated small business system.
 In fact, almost 90 percent of small and medium-sized businesses use QuickBooks for their accounting purposes.
-But QuickBooks is not suitable enough to meet all of your small business’ logistical needs.
-You need something more to effectively manage your inventory, your single largest expense, to leverage a Quickbooks accounting integration.
+But QuickBooks is not well suited to meet all of your small business’ logistical needs.
+You’ll need something more to effectively manage your inventory (your single largest expense) to supplement your Quickbooks accounting system.

 If you are having trouble keeping track of your inventory in QuickBooks, it is costing you valuable time and money.
 Finale Quickbooks accounting Integration is integrated with both QuickBooks Desktop and Online, and it will easily track your inventory across multiple warehouses and locations, lot numbers, and serial numbers.
 With our QuickBooks inventory management software, you will be able to run your operations in less time and eliminate costly errors, improving your inventory accuracy and lowering your costs.

 Finale Inventory is easy to use, and saves you time by automatically pushing customer and transaction data through to QuickBooks, meaning you remove the hassle of manual data entry in different places, and ensuring accurate reconciliation of accounts.

 It extends the accounting features of QuickBooks, giving users the ability to synchronize and authenticate inventory items, vendors, purchase orders, customers and sales invoices.
 Finale provides a one-way, user-initiated transaction synchronization with your Quickbooks company file.